giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1.md

 }
 ```

 The main entry point is `src/main.mjs`.
-Why do we use the `.mjs` extension?
-Because in Node.s
+Why does the file use the `.mjs` extension?
+Because in
-JSM, the `.js` extension is reserved for CJS and `.mjs` means that this is a JS module
+Node.js JSM, the `.js` extension is reserved for CJS and `.mjs` means that this is a JS module
 (in the next section, we'll see how to change that).
-We'll takl a bit more about that in the next
+We'll talk a bit more about that in the next
 part.

-Let's continue exploring with `main.mjs`:
+Let's continue exploring `main.mjs`.

 ### Importing using extensions